 Journal of Laparoendoscopic & Advanced Surgical Techniques.
 Part A

-Narazaki, Kenji; Oleynikov, D.; and Stergiou, Nicholas, "Objective assessment of proficiency with bimanual inanimate tasks in robotic laparoscopy" (2007).
+Narazaki, Kenji; Oleynikov, D.; and Stergiou, Nikolaos, "Objective assessment of proficiency with bimanual inanimate tasks in robotic laparoscopy" (2007).
 Journal Articles.
 21.